-Students can be removed to an IAES pursuant to the SCC for up to 45 school days under the three special circumstances below, without regard to the MDR outcome:
+Students with disabilities can be removed to an IAES pursuant to the SCC for up to 45 school days under the three special circumstances below, without regard to the MDR outcome:

-- The student carries to school or possesses a weapon at school, on school grounds or at a school function: - The student knowingly possesses, uses or sells illegal drugs at school, on school grounds, or at a school function; or - The student inflicts serious bodily injury on another person at school, on school grounds, or at a school function.
+- The student carries to school or possesses a weapon at school, on school grounds or at a school function; - The student knowingly possesses, uses, sells, or solicits the sale of illegal drugs at school, on school grounds, or at a school function; or - The student inflicts serious bodily injury on another person at school, on school grounds, or at a school function.

-A student who poses a substantial risk of danger to self or others may also be removed for up to 45 school days, but only by an order from an ISBE hearing officer after a due process hearing or by a federal or State court judge.
+A student with a disability may also be removed for up to 45 school days by order from an ISBE hearing officer after a due process hearing or by a federal or state court judge when it is determined that keeping the student in their former placement is substantially likely to result in danger to self or others.

-The student must receive services that enable the student to continue participating in the general education curriculum, although in another setting, and progress toward meeting their IEP goals.
+When removed to an IAES, the student must receive services that enable the student to continue participating in the general education curriculum, although in another setting, and progress toward meeting their IEP goals.